Today, all four subspecies of chimpanzee are endangered.

-New chimpanzee guardians will receive:
+New chimpanzee guardians will receive by e-mail:

 - Information about their chimpanzee guardianship programme